Please Forgive Yourself for Who You Had to Be

 The truth is, you don’t become yourself by rejecting your past.
 You become yourself by including it and by letting it belong in your story without letting it define your future.

-The woman you were back then isn’t someone you need to cut off.
-She’s someone who carried you through something complex and often invisible.
-Someone who made choices inside a system that shaped what felt possible and what didn’t.
-And now you’re here, with more awareness, more agency, more room to choose.
+Maybe the woman you were back then isn’t someone you need to cut off now?
+She’s someone who carried you through something complex and often invisible, someone who made the best choices she could inside a system that shaped what felt possible and what didn’t.

 Ready to Rebuild Your Life? 💌